Skip navigation

 I have a longstanding interest in how systems of asylum governance are lived, experienced and resisted.
 To this end, I work with third sector organisations in the UK who, in different ways, support forced migrants in detention centres, dispersal accommodation and those who recently have been granted leave to remain.

-I am currently working on a British Academy Small Grant (2021-2023): Bridging The Gap: The Lived Experiences of Refugees Granted Leave to Remain.
+I have recently finished a British Academy Small Grant (2021-2023): Bridging The Gap: The Lived Experiences of Refugees Granted Leave to Remain.
+You can read about this work in my research report or in The Conversation, or The New European.

 3. Geographies of knowledge production.